jvukovich/bounce/README.markdown

 complex dependency trees of build operations.
 Tasks depend on each other, and in doing so they can query tasks for configuration settings - eliminating the need for global variables.

-## Why C#
+## Why C#?

 No scripting language?
-Controversial! :)
+How controversial! :)

-When the build and production language are the same, we easily can share common code between our project and our build.
-C# is well up to the task so why bother with language barriers when you don't need them?
+Everybody's talking about using Ruby and Rake to hack their build scripts?
+Why use C#?

+For us .Net hackers, C# is our lingua franca.
+And when C# is used as your production language _and_ you're build language, you can easily share code and configuration between them.
+No language barriers
+- they're just not worth it.

 ## Show me

 Lets say we've got a VisualStudio solution containing a website and you want it installed on IIS 7.0.
-We'd write a C# targets file like this:
+We'd write a C# file containing our targets like this:

 <pre><code>public class BuildTargets {
     [Targets]